 Start pressing your flowers today!
-This stunning nature crown can be saved and used over and over again.
+This stunning nature crown can be saved and worn over and over again.
 The beautiful pressed flowers keep their vibrant colors and look so beautiful in the crown!
 Make one today and keep it for years to come.

-This gorgeous crown is inspired from Where the Wild Things Are!
+This gorgeous nature crown is inspired from Where the Wild Things Are!
 We love this book and read it all the time.
 I love paring activities with books because it creates a deeper connection to the book AND the project.

 Ready to make a nature crown?!
 Here’s what you’ll need..